Yes-Theory-Fam/yesbot-ts/src/event-distribution/README.md

 ### Events

-There are a few variables in there which are mostly based on the different events, so let's go over them and their details first.
-Note: Since slash commands are a larger topic, they are described in [their own chapter](#slash-commands)
+There are a few variables in there which are mostly based on the different events, so let's go over them and their

 #### Message